-Ensure that Waka Kotahi accountabilities and responsibilities are reflected and passed onto Acusensus in contractual agreements.
-R12; R14; R15

-Despite limited personal information and a short trial it is appropriate to designate users for the analysis of the information so that access is limited to defined and appropriate staff R10

-Establish assurance reporting about the technical and analytical aspects of the system as required in the context of the proof of concept trial R16

-Devise a strategy for advising the public and other stakeholders about the trial except if there is a reasonable expectation that the trial might be prejudiced if the exact locations of the trial cameras are divulged R8
+Ensure the AWS system logs access to and activity within the evidential packages in the event that an audit of the access to the information is required.
+R11 Ensure that Waka Kotahi accountabilities and responsibilities are reflected and passed onto Acusensus in contractual agreements.
+R12; R14; R15 Despite limited personal information and a short trial it is appropriate to designate users for the analysis of the information so that access is limited to defined and appropriate staff R10 Establish assurance reporting about the technical and analytical aspects of the system as required in the context of the proof of concept trial R16 Devise a strategy for advising the public and other stakeholders about the trial except if there is a reasonable expectation that the trial might be prejudiced if the exact locations of the trial cameras are divulged R8

-RM

-The second se

-FICA

-× ×

-the stand

-MOK

-SER

-LA CONTRACTOR